User Data

 • The User Data Types (by system name) that should be retrieved.

-The operation returns a mapping of User Data Type to data chunks, with each data chunk annotated with an entity tag and (optionally) a key identifier.
+The operation returns a mapping of User Data Type to data chunks, with each data chunk annotated with an entity tag and (optionally) a key index.
 (Note that this is the same general structure as the input data for Replace User Data, for each requested data type.
 If no chunks for a requested data type exist, an implementation MAY omit that data type from the response.

 To transform the data from the output to Avro binary records, a consumer should apply the following algorithm to each data type included: